sermon: Passover (Part One)

 What is the way to understand God, and to understand His way?
 It is to obey Him.
 As the psalmist says:

 Psalm 111:10 A good understanding have all they that do His commandments.

-That verse doesn't stand alone, and we know that there are other qualities that need to be added to that.
+That verse does not stand alone, and we know that there are other qualities that need to be added to that.
 He also shows that we need to be intelligent.
-We also need to approach Him, and His Word, in a childlike way.
+We also need to approach Him and His Word in a childlike way.
 God expects us to use our intellect.
-He expects us to search the scriptures and to compare one scripture with another—if we are going to understand His way.
+He expects us to search the Scriptures and to compare one scripture with another—if we are going to understand His way.
 God purposely had the Bible written, in the way that He did, in order that people would have to search out His truth.